-Below is one Primary wellbeing programme which we highly recommend, and links to articles to help you think more deeply about wellbeing, and the relationship between wellbeing and faith.
+Below is one Primary wellbeing programme which we highly recommend, and links to articles to help you think more deeply about wellbeing, the relationship between wellbeing and faith, and the emerging academic interest in relational wellbeing.

 This rich programme provides hundreds of detailed lessons, their own stories and story books, assemblies, parent information, online staff training and meditations.
 It is based around five key ideas: Don’t forget to let love in; Too much selfie isn’t healthy; Don’t rub it in, rub it out; Fake is a mistake; “No way through” isn’t true.
 The free trial allows you a generous range of materials to test out.
 Have a look at it for yourself!